 How Much Could You Save?

-At the moment, the scheme allows you to transfer 10% of your Personal Allowance to your partner (that’s £1,250 for 2019/20) which reduces their tax by up to £250.
-However, you can also backdate claims as far back as when the scheme started on 5 April 2015, so if you have been eligible that entire time, you could potentially claim a lot more.
+At the moment, the scheme allows you to transfer 10% of your Personal Allowance to your partner – that’s £1,185 for 2018/19, which reduces their tax by up to £238.
+However, you can also backdate claims as far back as when the scheme started on 5 April 2015, so if you have been eligible that entire time, you could claim as much as £900 overall.

 There’s a marriage allowance calculator on the government’s website to help you figure out how much tax you could save.